 So I chalked all the buzz about blue light glasses up to hype, concluding that they aren’t worth the money.
-And I maintained that opinion until I tried a pair of glasses from BLUblox.
+And I maintained that opinion until I tried a pair of glasses from BON CHARGE.

 In this article, I’ll tell you everything you need to know about…

-- And why I think BLUblox are the best blue light blockers on the market
+- And why I think BON CHARGE are the best blue light blockers on the market.

 I’ll also explain how you can test the blue light glasses you already own to see if they block the right frequencies of light.